StrongColdChains/marmot/notes/roadmap.md

 ## technical things

+- Turn all of the env var stuff into env vars if its relevant
+  - postgres user / pass deets.
+Obviously production instances should be encouraged to use legit credentials that aren't stored in git.
 - make alarm thresholds configurable - the various design docs imply that they should be.
 - Implement ACK as time series data!
   - Good introductary feature.